At anchor

 Skiing and mountaineering

 Take off from the yacht, land on virgin summits and speed down untouched slopes for the most exhilarating off-piste skiing in the world.
-Antarctica’s black granitic mountains rise straight from the sea to some 9,000 ft.
-Many have never been climbed so you and your guide can be the first.
+Antarctica’s black granite mountains rise straight from the sea to over 9,000ft.
+Many have never been climbed, meaning you and your guide could be the first.

 Heli-sightseeing

-Soar over Deception Island, the home of an extinct caldera, or Paradise Bay, where floating icebergs are a playground for whales, perhaps spotting remote colonies of penguins from above.
-Cruise over the azure lakes and crevasses dotting the icecap’s surface; and feel dwarfed by immense tabular icebergs.
+Soar over Deception Island, the home of an extinct caldera, or Paradise Bay, where floating icebergs are a playground for whales.
+From above, spot remote colonies of penguins and cruise over a frozen landscape of azure meltwater lakes, deep crevasses, and immense tabular icebergs that make everything else feel small.

 Exploring in a submersible